 We will now turn to the debt assumptions.

 - Revolver: Left undrawn at purchase and is priced at a floating rate of “LIBOR + 400” with no floor.

-- Unitranche Term Loan: Rather than having senior and junior tranches of debt in the capital structure, an increasingly popular financing structure is Unitranche debt (see more color below).
-Total Unitranche debt raised was 6.0x LTM EBITDA, which comes out to $2,070mm.
+- Unitranche Term Loan: Rather than having senior and junior tranches of debt in the capital structure, an increasingly popular financing structure is unitranche debt.
+The total unitranche debt raised was 6.0x LTM EBITDA, which comes out to $2,070mm.

 - Recap Bonds: Let’s ignore Recap Bonds for now and return to this later.
 Just note the terms: the fixed interest rate of 8.5% with no prepayment optionality.

-Note: If you are unfamiliar with the basics of leveraged finance, read this guide before proceeding.
+If you are unfamiliar with the basics of leveraged finance, read this guide before proceeding:

 Unitranche Term Loans (TLs)